Want a clean, close shave?

 That’s not to say other grooming tools don’t work well when shaving your head, not when you consider the effectiveness of high-quality electric head shavers, but there’s something about using a razor.
 Maybe it feels ‘old-school’ somehow, or that the blade-on-skin approach simply implies “this is a clean shave.”

 Either way, shaving your head with a razor is a great option.
 And, in the spirit of making your grooming experience all that it can be, here’s a look at the best razors for shaving your head, led by the HeadBlade ATX Kit and its ATX All-Terrain Razor

-- The 4 best razors for shaving your head
+- 4 Best razors for shaving your head

 - Shaving cream for your head?
 Of course.